oscdev-io/birdplan/docs/protocol-bgp-appendix.md

 ## LOCAL_PREF Attribute Manipulation Communities

 Allowable internally and by `customer`.
+The local_pref is only reduced in the case of a `customer`.

 | Community | Description |
 | --- | --- |